Sprukulis/100-Days/Log.md

 Today's Progress: Did finish a part in Treehouse and some codeacadamy .

 Thoughts: Will try to get 20 min of codeacademy coding in the morning at work :).

+Day 6: October 6, 2017

+Today's Progress: Nice codeacadamy time.

+Thoughts: 20 min of coding at works seems to be a good idea  :).